Why Root Canals Fail — And What Can Be Done About It

 - Choose an experienced endodontist or dentist specializing in root canals

-- Get a crown placed as soon as recommended
+- Get a crown placed as soon as recommended after the root canal is done.

 Retreatment and Alternatives

-If a root canal fails, retreatment may be possible to save the tooth.
-In some cases, an apicoectomy (surgical removal of the root tip with retrograde fill) or extraction might be necessary.
+Extraction might be necessary.
 Your dentist will evaluate your options and recommend the best course of action.

 Why choose us in Riverview?